charlespetzold/xamarin-forms-samples/KwazyThreeDee/README.md

 On Android, an excessive amount of garbage collection occurs; this impacts the performance, particularly when running under a debugger.

+The program is not currently working on the iOS Simulator for inexplicable reasons.

 Author
 ------